 Growing under glass provides a protected environment ideal for raising seedlings, overwintering tender plants, growing crops such as tomatoes, or even cultivating plants that need protection year-round.
-Greenhouses allow the gardener to extend the growing season, sow plants earlier and provide the ideal place for rooting cuttings.
+New Greenhouses allow the gardener to extend the growing season, sow plants earlier and provide the ideal place for rooting cuttings.

 Ideally, greenhouses should be sited where they can receive uninterrupted sun throughout the day.
 Provide screening or shelter from cold northerly or easterly winds, which can keep temperatures low in spring and slow the growth of seedlings and young plants.